Financial Peace Military Edition to

 Financial Peace University and is aimed at Soldiers and other military

 personnel.
-The training provides common-sense education and empowerment,
+Fey said the training provides common-sense education and

-which gives hope to everyone from the financially secure to the
+empowerment, which gives hope to everyone from the financially secure to

-financially distressed, and offers many valuable lessons/information for
+the financially distressed, and offers many valuable lessons/information

-Class attendees will learn the tools needed to deal with their financial
+Fey said the class gives the attendees tools to deal with their

-attendees who had debt when starting the course learn the financial
+had debt when starting the course now are debt-free.

 Among the topics covered in the course are saving techniques, debt